-Ethan's supervisor reminds him that the monthly staff meeting is in a few days, and asks him to arrange for the usual beverages and refreshments.
-Ethan decides to do something different for a change, and orders from a new caterer.
+Ethan's supervisor reminds him that the monthly staff meeting would be held in a few days, and asks him to arrange for the usual beverages and refreshments.
+Ethan decides to do something different for a change and orders from a new caterer.
 Just before the meeting begins Ethan's supervisor notices this, and angrily yells at Ethan in front of everyone.
-Their usual supplier guarantees that food items are created in a nut-free environment, a big concern for the company as one of the department's employees is severely allergic to peanuts.
-Ethan is embarrassed and frustrated, as no one ever told him that this was an issue.
+Their usual supplier guarantees that the food items are created in a nut-free environment, a big concern for the company as one of the employees is severely allergic to peanuts.
+Ethan is embarrassed and frustrated because no one ever told him about this issue.

 47) This conflict arises from .

+A) competing goals

+B) lack of information

+C) differences of opinion

+D) ego issues

+E) relational differences

+Answer: B

-A) competing goals B) lack of information C) differences of opinion D) ego issues E) relational differences Answer: B Explanation: B) People often draw conclusions or make decisions based on faulty assumptions.
+Explanation: B) People often draw conclusions or make decisions based on faulty assumptions.

 They do not have all the information they need, and they may not even know they are missing information.
 This lack of information leads to significant workplace conflict.

+Classification: Application

+AASCB: Analytic Skills

+Objective: 2.3

+Difficulty: Moderate

+Learning Outcome: Discuss the challenges and importance of business communications
-Diff: 2 Page Ref: 43 Classification: Application AASCB: Communication Abilities Objective: 2.3 How can I manage interpersonal conflict?
-48) Conflicts that arise from people just not getting along, and not working very hard to overcome their differences, are said to be caused by \\\\\.
-A) competing goals B) lack of information C) differences of opinion D) ego issues E) relational differences Answer: E Explanation: E) These types of conflicts can stand in the way of productive discussions about content and substance.
-Diff: 2 Page Ref: 44 Classification: Conceptual AASCB: Communication Abilities Objective: 2.3 How can I manage interpersonal conflict?

-49) In the workplace context, the adage, "We like those most who are most like us," means that most of us prefer to \\\\\.

-A) work with people whose styles resemble our own

-B) work with people whose approaches contrast with our own

-C) avoid working with people who are similar to us

-D) avoid working with people whose styles are within our comfort zones

-E) work with people whose strengths differ from but balance with our own

-Explanation: A) For example, if you are detail-oriented, you most likely feel comfortable working with other detail-oriented people.
+48) Conflicts that arise from people just not getting along, and not working very hard to overcome their differences, are said to be caused by A) competing goals B) lack of information C) differences of opinion D) ego issues E) relational issues Answer: E Explanation: E) These types of conflicts can stand in the way of productive discussions about content and substance.
+Classification: Conceptual AASCB: Communication Abilities Objective: 2.3 Difficulty: Moderate Learning Outcome: Discuss the challenges and importance of business communications 49) In the workplace context, the adage, "We like those most who are most like us," means that most of us prefer to .
+A) work with people whose styles resemble our own B) work with people whose approaches contrast with our own C) avoid working with people who are similar to us D) avoid working with people whose styles are within our comfort zones E) work with people whose strengths differ from but balance with our own Answer: A Explanation: A) If you are detail-oriented, you most likely feel comfortable working with other detail-oriented people.
 Styles that differ from our own often create tension, and we may place a negative label on that behavior.
+Classification: Conceptual AASCB: Communication Abilities Objective: 2.3

-50) Relational conflicts \\\\\.
+50) Relational conflicts